A motorized scooter might qualify for Medicare Part B coverage if all of the following apply:1

 - Maneuverability and Turning Radius

-Since a Medicare-covered scooter is used primarily for getting around indoors, the home environment must provide adequate space to accommodate the power scooter's wide turning radius.
-For this reason, scooters are primarily used outdoors.
+Since a Medicare-covered mobility scooter is used primarily for getting around indoors, the home environment must provide adequate space to accommodate the power scooter's wide turning radius.
+For this reason, scooters are best used outdoors.

 - Therapeutic Seating and Adaptable Comfort